Mystery

 He was a Commanding Officer in the United States Army during WW2, seeing action in the European and African Theatres of war.
 His military career spanned from 1932 to 1958.
 Colonel Raff qualified as a Parachutist on 22nd June, 1941, at Fort Benning, Georgia.
 He led the first and last U.S. combat parachute invasions of World War II.

-he commanded the 2nd Bn, 503rd Parachute Infantry Regiment which was stationed
+a Lt.
+Col., he commanded the 2nd Bn, 503rd Parachute Infantry Regiment which was

-Milton Kieth Priest passed away on November 9th 1995 of lung cancer at the age
+late Sgt Milton Kieth Priest passed away on November 9th 1995 of lung cancer at

-of 72.
+the age of 72.
 He was a mechanic with the 437th TCG, 84th TCS at Ramsbury.
-After returning
+After

-home from overseas duty he worked at his flooring shop in San Jacinto, CA for
+returning home from overseas duty he worked at his flooring shop in San Jacinto,

-many years and retired in June 1984.
-He enjoyed Volunteering at the Hemet Ramona
+CA for many years and retired in June 1984.
+He enjoyed Volunteering at the Hemet

-Valley Lions Club in Hemet, outdoor activities, watching movies and going on
+Ramona Valley Lions Club in Hemet, outdoor activities, watching movies and going

 lots of loving Grandkids and three great Grandkids.
 Mr Priest is buried at San